ejimeneztejero/PSDM/README.md

 # PSDM: Prestack Depth Migration for Marine Data

 - This software is a specialized geophysical toolset designed for the Prestack Depth Migration of marine seismic data.
-It transform seismic reflections into accurate depth images of the subsurface.
+- It transform seismic reflections into depth images of the subsurface with three different migration algorithms.

-- The software is developed at the **Barcelona Center for Subsurface Imaging (BCSI)**, part of the ICM-CSIC.
+- It is tested for MCS data but it is also prepared for WAS data (still to be tested).

 ## Features